 Books Needing Repair: Books, which are not extensive in their damage, will require special repairing.
-Patrons are not encouraged to mend the book themselves.
+Patrons should not mend the books themselves.

 Weeding: Weeding is the process by which school library materials that are no longer needed or useful, are removed.
 Decisions on weeding are the responsibility of the school librarian and will be based on the quality of the information and room on the shelves for storage.
 Materials will be weeded if they are in poor physical condition, outdated, or no longer true or suitable for users.
 Duplicates of books whose popularity has decreased may be discarded.
 Materials rarely used may be withdrawn after considering their value for research.